swing-left/take-home-assessment-2025/README.md

 4. Write tests to validate the api call(s).
 5. Include a Readme (Or add to this one if you choose to clone this repo) that describes the steps necessary for building and running the application as well as running the tests locally.

-You may use any pattern or library that you find suitable to accomplish this assessment.
+You may use any pattern or library that you find suitable to accomplish this assessment, however preference will be given to candidates that show they are able to use at least some of our technologies.
 Internally, we use Python and SQL Alchemy (SwingLeft) or NodeJS and Knex (VoteForward) backend and for the frontend we use React with Panda-UI and Chakra-UI for styling on the Next.Js framework.

 Additionally, we have provided a sample hello-world framework which you may modify and use for this exercise.
 This sample already imports the voter data into a postgres DB, and sets up an API endpoint and frontend page for you to work from or use as an example.